"Flux-balance formulae" for extreme mass-ratio inspirals: Introduction and summary

 Second, the flux formulae of Eqs.~\eqref{dJdt-nonres0} and~\eqref{dJdt-res0} can be straightforwardly implemented, making use of the analytical/numerical Teukolsky-based flux codes developed by ``B.H.P.C.''~\cite{Fujita:2004rb,Sago:2005fn, Fujita:2009us,Ganz:2007rf, Fujita:2014eta,Sago:2015rpa,BHPC} with some mild adaptations (or any of the existing Teukolsky platforms such as the ones of Refs.~\cite{Drasco:2005kz,Sundararajan:2008zm,Shah:2014tka,Harms:2014dqa,Flanagan:2012kg,vandeMeent:2017bcc,BHPT}).
-Because the flux formulae are built on the radiative sector of the averaged Hamilton's equation of Eq.~\eqref{Jdot0}, it is completely equivalent to the effect of standard time-averaged dissipative self-force for generic (resonant) orbits in the Kerr geometry.
-Furthermore, the flux formulae are (quasi) gauge-invariant characterization of the radiative dynamics for such generic orbits.
-Therefore, we expect the concrete calculation of the flux formulae will clarify an interesting possibility of the ``sustained'' resonance in the extreme mass-ratio inspirals (the orbit ``stuck'' on the resonance)~\cite{Isoyama:2013yor,vandeMeent:2013sza}, help in refining known practical schemes for simulating the radiative extreme-mass-ratio inspirals~\cite{Mino:2005an,Tanaka:2005ue,Pound:2007th,Gair:2010iv, vandeMeent:2018rms}, and provide a (yet another) accurate strong-field benchmark for the extreme mass-ratio regime of a more generic two-body problem in general relativity (see, e.g., Ref.~\cite{Tiec:2014lba}).
+Because the flux formulae are built on the radiative sector of the averaged Hamilton equation of Eq.~\eqref{Jdot0}, it is completely equivalent to the effect of standard time-averaged dissipative self-force for generic (resonant) orbits in the Kerr geometry.
+Furthermore, the flux formulae are a (quasi-)gauge-invariant characterization of the radiative dynamics for such generic orbits.
+Therefore, we expect that concrete calculation of the flux formulae will clarify the interesting possibility of ``sustained'' resonance in extreme mass-ratio inspirals (the orbit ``stuck'' on the resonance)~\cite{Isoyama:2013yor,vandeMeent:2013sza}, help in refining known practical schemes for simulating radiative extreme-mass-ratio inspirals~\cite{Mino:2005an,Tanaka:2005ue,Pound:2007th,Gair:2010iv,vandeMeent:2018rms}, and provide (yet another) accurate strong-field benchmark for the extreme mass-ratio regime of a more generic two-body problem in general relativity (see, e.g., Ref.~\cite{Tiec:2014lba}).
 We shall leave the task of actually producing the numerical data or analytical approximations to our forthcoming publication.